-“Every frame is written out…either I need an image of a woman, with a child, in that hut, at that time because of the sun [light].
+Every frame is written out. . . .
+[E]ither I need an image of a woman, with a child, in that hut, at that time because of the sun [light].
 We want to tell this story.
 She [the woman] has been briefed and we follow her around.
-Or then there is a distribution on a particular day – and these are the five shots: a shot of the bag, with logo, opening the bag, distribution of rice, and the people at distribution will do [the scene] ten times in front of you so you get that shot.”
+Or then there is a distribution on a particular day – and these are the five shots: a shot of the bag, with logo, opening the bag, distribution of rice, and the people at distribution will do [the scene] ten times in front of you so you get that shot.

 For these types of highly structured assignments, photographers are allowed only limited freedom to express creativity or to pursue in-depth reports of the situation.
 Even on lengthy assignments, a default narrative guiding communications is implicitly understood as one that “advertises the story of hope, the story of struggle, the story of resistance and resilience,” explains photographer Greer.
 Photographers generally understand their responsibility to operate within these restricted parameters and capture the grand “silent” narrative for their NGO client.
 As photographer Ahmed summarized:

-“The job of communications teams is to sell projects by presenting proof that past ones worked; they [communications messages] need to have a human touch to them, they [communications staff] also need to keep it fresh by finding new problems and new solutions.”
+The job of communications teams is to sell projects by presenting proof that past ones worked; they [communications messages] need to have a human touch to them, they [communications staff] also need to keep it fresh by finding new problems and new solutions.

-The increased influence of development organisations on representational practices and the promotion of their own ethical guidelines need not necessarily contradict photographers’ desires to represent subjects with dignity.
-However there are subtle and silent restraints, which are implicitly understood by the photographers and prove difficult to negotiate in practice.
+The increased influence of development organizations on representational practices and the promotion of their own ethical guidelines need not necessarily contradict photographers’ desires to represent subjects with dignity.
+However, there are subtle and silent restraints, which are implicitly understood by the photographers and prove difficult to negotiate in practice.
 The double-bind of working for an international agency and accepting commissioner directives may at times conflict with personal preferences and understandings of the situation.
 Some question the moral boundaries of their photographic practice in these situations.
 Photographer Bitan describes how he struggled with one assignment:

-“I have been to the Sidr area after the cyclone and I couldn’t take photos because people were holding my arms and crying because they had lost their children.
+I have been to the Sidr area after the cyclone and I couldn’t take photos because people were holding my arms and crying because they had lost their children.
 In one village everyone had lost their children – how can I take a picture of these people in this state?
-Am I a vulture?”
+Am I a vulture?

 However, at other times, negotiation between the demands of the client and one’s ethical and professional preferences is not a problem, as Photographer Chandran noted:

-“It depends on the assignment you send me to.
+It depends on the assignment you send me to.
 If I work for the donor agency then I want to portray poverty to make the donor happy.
 Immediately my vision will be theirs.
-Honestly speaking, we are all human, so if I am paid by the donor agency, I want to give them what they want.”
+Honestly speaking, we are all human, so if I am paid by the donor agency, I want to give them what they want.

 One strategy for portraying negative situations in a dignified, positive way is to emphasize activity and the resilience of the photographic subjects, despite the negative and vulnerable circumstances they live in.
-It is felt this not only makes for more interesting images – and ones to which multiple narratives can be attached –, but it also suggests that the positive, human-rights based work of the organisations is empowering their beneficiaries.
+It is felt this not only makes for more interesting images – and ones to which multiple narratives can be attached – but it also suggests that the positive, human-rights based work of the organizations is empowering their beneficiaries.
 An example of the choices available in the field is provided senior photographer Akil during the floods in the north of Bangladesh in 2004.
 He expressed how he was able to satisfy the demands of the commissioners and align them with his personal ethics to show the resiliency of the subjects.
 He explained his decision on assignment as follows: